The Population Shift

 After completing the poster, I wanted to bring the story to life in a more dynamic way…something users could explore and experience at their own pace.
 For the digital format, I chose a web article graphic, which gave me both space and flexibility to expand the narrative.

-I wanted users to scroll through time, hover, and interact with the information making discovery part of the experience.
+The user can scroll through time, hover, and interact with the information making discovery part of the experience.
 When hovering over a ribbon, key details and incidents expand on the side, showing how population trends connect to real historical moments.

-To make the story more personal, I added key events that give social and political context.
 For example, when hovering over China, users see the note about the 1980 One-Child Policy explaining the country’s slowed growth and eventual drop to second place.
 Each event acts as a narrative anchor, reminding viewers that data is not just numbers, but the result of human decisions and policies.

 While the poster was designed to communicate the big story quickly, the digital version focused on deeper exploration.
 The process taught me that print design pushes for clarity and simplicity, while digital invites layering and discovery.
 Together, they show how medium shapes not only visual design but also the way audiences interpret data.